khulnasoft/khulnasoft/doc/dev/background-information/goland.md

 # GoLand

 [GoLand](https://www.jetbrains.com/go/) is a popular IDE for developing Go projects from JetBrains.
-If you’re a GoLand user, you can find useful tips and tricks for setting up your GoLand to develop Sourcegraph.
+If you’re a GoLand user, you can find useful tips and tricks for setting up your GoLand to develop Khulnasoft.

-This page isn’t an exhaustive list of general-purpose tips for using GoLand; it aims to remain Sourcegraph specific.
+This page isn’t an exhaustive list of general-purpose tips for using GoLand; it aims to remain Khulnasoft specific.

 ### Correct GOROOT, GOPATH, and Modules settings after running `sg setup`